 It really is a freeing feeling and is addictive and you want to learn how to live with less and less!
-I love that the RV lifestyle and living in a small space has really helped us to make this a priority and continues to push us to evaluate everything we do have and purchase.
+I love that the RV lifestyle and living in a small rig without much storage space has really helped us to make this a priority and continues to push us to evaluate everything we do have and purchase.

 We Like Being Weird

 I got asked the other day about being judged about our choices and if that would bother me.
 I could confidently and clearly say that I didn’t care if someone else judges me for my choices.

 The choices we are making are conscious choices that are not dictated by a work schedule or school schedule.
 They are not dictated by trying to fit in or keep up with the Joneses.
 They are all choices we are choosing to make.

 Are they the right choices for every family out there?
 No, and that is ok.
 To each his own.
 Do your own thing and be proud of that.

 We don’t live our life the way other people or society think we should.
 We live our life the way we want to.

 This above all is something we are very proud of and sure about.
 With the freedom lifestyle we have created we don’t have to be in situations where we have to be as concerned about what we look like or that we are all squeaky clean each day.
 One of the many benefits if you live and travel full time in your RV.

 We have met families who have commented about how much time goes into making sure their kids finger nails are clean and their clothes are spotless before they send them to school.
 Not something we have to worry about.
 At a campground people expect people to have a little dirt under their nails and on their clothes.

 Being Entrepreneurs Is Empowering